 THE VIEW FROM HERE

 Have you ever thought about how our church is reaching out to make a difference in the city and around the world?
 It’s amazing, actually.
 Think about how our story of mission is intertwined with the story of scripture.
 Would it sound something like this?
-Matthew 25: 35-40 (Chris Archer paraphrase)
+Matthew 25: 35-40 (Paraphrase)

 “For I was hungry and you gave me something to eat, by packing bags through the Sheridan Story every Friday, by donating items to Neighbors, Inc., by giving funds to The Walk to End Hunger and by packing meals through Feed My Starving Children.